aunghlaingtun/iti109/SectionB/readme.txt

-This folder contains Python code
+This folder contains Python code.

+note! need to install .env and necessary library .

+as :  pip install azure-ai-language-questionanswering